Thomas Müller proves his worth as Bayern Munich reach to German Cup quarters | DW | 05.02.2020

 Thomas Müller has kicked off the new decade in style, scoring in all four of Bayern Munich's games in 2020.
-His goal against Hoffenheim in the German Cup helped seal Bayern's spot in the quarterfinals.
+The 30-year-old forward has been rejuvenated under Hansi Flick and has proven his value once again.

 Bayern Munich 4-3 Hoffenheim